The Nasty Boys: Return to WWE (2007)

 On November 20, 2007, Brian Knobbs and Jerry Sags rejoined forces as The Nasty Boys at WWE SmackDown in Tampa, Florida, participating in their first WWE match in 14 years.
 They defeated Dave Taylor and Drew McIntyre, but were subsequently released the following day.
+On August 26, 2024 the WWE posted this match on YouTube through their WWE Vault channel.

 Total Nonstop Action Wrestling (2010)

 On January 4, 2010, The Nasty Boys made their debut appearance on Total Nonstop Action Wrestling's television show, TNA Impact!, where they trashed Team 3D's locker room during their absence from the show while in Japan.
 This initiated a feud, with both teams exchanging physical onslaughts with one another. on the January 14 episode of Impact!, Team 3D returned, but were attacked by The Nasty Boys.
 On the January 21 episode of Impact!, The Nasty Boys competed in their first match for TNA, defeating Eric Young and Kevin Nash.
 On the January 28 episode of Impact!, The Nasty Boys and Team 3D got into an intense confrontation as they hyped their upcoming match.
 On the February 4 episode of Impact!, The Nasty Boys attacked Team 3D following a match until Hernandez and Matt Morgan ended the confrontation.

 At Against All Odds in Orlando, Florida, The Nasty Boys defeated Team 3D in a tag team match when Jimmy Hart made his return and interfered in the match on The Nasty Boys' behalf.
 On the February 25 edition of Impact!, Team 3D defeated the Nasty Boys in a tables match when Jesse Neal interfered on Team 3D's behalf.
 The Nasty Boys and Hart continued their feud with Team 3D on the March 15 episode of Impact!, defeating them and returning Brother Runt, who served as a replacement for Jesse Neal, who The Nastys attacked prior to the match in a six-man tag team match.
 After the match, Neal attacked The Nastys and helped Team 3D throw Sags through a table.

-On March 29, 2010, The Nasty Boys were released by TNA following an incident at a TNA function where Spike executives were present.
+On March 29, 2010, The Nasty Boys were released by TNA.

+Aftermath

+In 2019, Knobbs was hospitalized with a blood infection and had surgery on one of his knees.
+This forced him to retire from wrestling.
+Since then he's had other health issues.